drcanbaz/Teaching/CINF135/FALL_24/TuTr/README.md

 - Other extra credit opportunities may be available.
 Details to follow.

-**Withdrawal from the Course:** The drop date for the Spring 2024 semester is Wednesday, January 30th for undergraduate students.
+**Withdrawal from the Course:** The drop date for the Fall 2024 semester is Monday, September 9th for undergraduate students.
 That is the last date you can drop a course and not receive a 'W'.
 It is your responsibility to take action by this date if you wish to drop the course.
 In particular, grades of "incomplete" will not be awarded to